Tyra Banks Blasted For Making ‘DWTS’ Her Personal Runway As She Goes Over The Top For ’80s Night

 “THERE IS NO MONEY LEFT to spend on the PEOPLE THAT COUNT!” one viewer wrote.

-Tyra has been slammed for just about everything she has done since taking over Dancing with the Stars, but she has said she doesn’t let the negative commentary get to her.
+Tyra has been slammed for just about everything she has done since taking over the Dancing with the Stars hosting duties, but she has said she doesn’t let the negative commentary get to her.
 In a recent interview, the 46-year-old supermodel also noted that she is only giving the viewers what they want when she switches up her outfits multiple times on the live shows.

 “We’re gonna keep changing clothes; people want it,” she told USA Today.